apache/iceberg/site/README.md

 ### Publishing

-After site changes are committed, you can publish the site with this series of commands:
+After site changes are committed, you can publish them by running the following sequence of commands from the `$projectRoot/site` directory:

 ```
 rm -r site